benedikt-mayer/benedikt-mayer.github.io/pages/projects/dev-containers.md

 ---
 project_title: Dev containers
 project_description: Introducing development containers to improve your technical onboarding.
+Also how I keep this site up to date!
 project_image: container_stock_4_3.jpg
 project_image_alt_text: A picture of a shipping containers.
 slug: dev-containers